andrewbolster/andrewbolster.github.io/_posts/2011-07-28-the-road-to-coreboot-part-the-first-introduction.markdown

 Disclaimer

 I am not a hardware guy, and have never done any pre-OS x86 hardware programming.
-This will bore the pants of anyone who is an x86 expert, but hopefully some will find it useful and will contribute to the Coreboot project.<!-- more -->
+This will bore the pants of anyone who is an x86 expert, but hopefully some will find it useful and will contribute to the Coreboot project.

 # Part The First: Intro

 My particular board ([MS 7698 / E350IA-E45](http://www.msi.com/product/mb/E350IA-E45.html)) is not supported by the Coreboot project (yet), but after some investigation, most of the components on the board are, so in theory it should be a case of chopping existing board definitions up and reusing them to make my life easy (that's always the dream)...